nsat/space-services-user-guide/Fundamentals.md

 ## Inter-satellite Networking
 Inter-satellite-links (ISL) lease windows can be scheduled for customer use.
 They are requested with the [Tasking API]() and create a Tx window on one satellite and Rx window on the other, as the link is simplex/one-way.
 ISL leases require a satellite pair in synchronous orbit.
 An ISL lease window opens up a route to payloads on the remote/Rx satellite.
 To make use of the ISL network, windows on the sending a receiving satellites would be scheduled concurrently.
 Destination ports of 10,000+ are routed across the link.
 The simplex link means that TCP can not be "acknowledged" - UDP is supported.

+## Spire Linux Agent
+Each Linux payload runs a local agent to provide a RESTful interface to interact with the satellite bus.
+The services provided by the daemon are numerous, and include file up-link/down-link, telemetry, and attitude control.
+Additional information can be found [here](/spire-linux-agent-docs/).

 ## Power